BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/README.md

 <br/>
 <br/>

-This BOM is ReleaseCandidate2026-02-05, item types are not expected to change, quantities are not double checked yet
+This BOM is ReleaseCandidate2026-02-05, item types are not expected to change, quantities are not double checked
 <br/>
 For 4x1kg spool units changer see .PDF for totals by item groups